ultralytics/ultralytics/docs/en/modes/predict.md

 - **Ease of Use:** Intuitive Python and CLI interfaces.
 - **Customization:** Multiple settings and parameters for fine-tuning the model.

-Explore more on the benefits of using YOLOv8 for inference on our [real-time inference guide](../modes/predict.md).

 ### How do I visualize the results of YOLOv8 model predictions?

 YOLOv8 provides a `plot()` method in `Results` objects to visualize predictions by overlaying detected objects on the original image.
 This method returns an annotated image as a NumPy array and supports displaying or saving the image.
 For instance: